 The Andean Trade Preferences Act (ATPA) authorizes the President to grant certain unilateral preferential tariff benefits to Bolivia, Colombia, Ecuador, and Peru.
 The ATPA, which went into effect on December 4, 1991, expired on December 4, 2001.
 Often referred to as the trade component of then President Bush's "war on drugs," the ATPA attempted to encourage the economic development of Andean countries and economic alternatives to drug production and trafficking.
+Following a long debate, the 107th Congress reauthorized the program retroactively and expanded it in the Andean Trade Promotion and Drug Eradication Act (ATPDEA), Title XXXI of the Trade Act of 2002 (H.R.
+3009), which was signed into law on August 6, 2002 by President Bush (P.L.
+107-210).

-The Andean countries have asked the United States to extend the program beyond its expiration date for more than three years, and to reduce the list of products excluded from tariff benefits, and to add Venezuela as a beneficiary country.
-Colombian President Andres Pastrana in his February 27, 2001 visit to Washington urged the U.S. to expand coverage to agriculture, leather goods, apparel, and footwear.

-The Clinton Administration did argue that the APTA has been successful in encouraging a move away from narcotics trade to legitimate business in the region and in increasing U.S. exports.
-Since APTA was passed in 1991, the four Andean countries have increased their exports to the United States by about 80%.
+Prior to the expiration of the ATPA, the Andean countries asked the United States to extend the program beyond its expiration date for more than three years, and to reduce the list of products excluded from tariff benefits.
+In support of ATPA reathorization, they argued that the program has been successful in encouraging a move away from narcotics trade to legitimate business in the region and in increasing U.S. exports.
+Since ATPA was passed in 1991, the four Andean countries have increased their exports to the United States by about 80%.
 Products benefitting from ATPA tariff preferences include cut flowers from Colombia, Ecuador, and Bolivia; precious metals and jewelry from Colombia, Bolivia, and Peru; and fish and fish products from Ecuador.
 By some estimates, the ATPA has created some 140,000 new jobs for these four countries since its inception.

-ATPA countries hope that any extension will provide preferences for their textile and apparel products.
-They want unlimited duty-free access for apparel articles made from regional fabric and regional yarn, as well as duty-free treatment for other products currently excluded - such as tuna, dairy products, leather, meat, and sugar - could create an additional 200,000 jobs over the next four years.
+ATPA countries hoped that any extension would provide preferences for their textile and apparel products.
+They wanted unlimited duty-free access for apparel articles made from regional fabric and regional yarn, as well as duty-free treatment for other products currently excluded - such as tuna, dairy products, leather, meat, and sugar - could create an additional 200,000 jobs over the next four years.